 We mentioned that Docker does not actually download container images or start containers.
 It has this component inside, called containerd, that does those things.
-So Kubernetes developers said "Why use this heavy thing called Docker, with so many components that it has?
+So Kubernetes developers said, "Why use this heavy thing called Docker, with its many components?
 Why go through dockershim, then Docker, until we finally reach containerd?
-Let's just use what we need. containerd is the one doing the actual job, so let's go from kubelet, straight to containerd."
+Let's just use what we need. containerd is the one doing the actual job, so let's go from kubelet straight to containerd."

-- When kubelet wants to start a container it speaks to containerd directly.
+- When kubelet wants to start a container, it speaks to containerd directly.

 What's the Deal with CRI?
-Why Is it Needed?
+Why Is It Needed?

 We can connect a memory stick from Kingston, but also one from Verbatim, or ADATA.
 Even though they most likely are very different inside.
 This way, laptops are free to change their internal logic, however they want, from model to model.
 Memory sticks can also choose whatever logic they want.
 So each can choose their own different roads to go on, but the USB port will always keep them compatible with each other.

 As the CRI name suggests, the Container Runtime Interface is also, well… an interface.
 And just like the USB port, it allows things to connect with each other.
 It's a middle point that keeps things compatible.
 With it, kubelet can change its internal logic however it wants.

 Container runtimes can also choose whatever internal logic they want.
 And the CRI, as a middle point, allows kubelet to connect with any container runtime that is CRI-compliant.
 So, instead of containerd, we could use any other container runtime.
 And there are quite a few to choose from.
-This way, system administrators can pick whatever container runtime works best for them, instead of being forced to use containerd.
+This way, system administrators can pick whatever container runtime works best for them instead of being forced to use containerd.

 Hopefully, this clears up any mystery behind why Docker was removed from Kubernetes.
-As we can see, this actually helps us run things more efficiently, and also gives us the freedom to choose any container runtime we want.
+As we can see, this actually helps us run things more efficiently and also gives us the freedom to choose any container runtime we want.
 Things are much more flexible nowadays with Kubernetes.